 There are several popular cycle routes on Hardangervidda over varying terrains.
 There’s everything from routes that take one day to those that take several.
 The barren, flat landscape is ideal for a wonderful bike ride.

-You can rent bikes in Gausta to ride on Hardangervidda.
+You can rent bikes at Gausta to ride on Hardangervidda.
 Choose from various bikes from Scott.
 Prices include helmet and gloves.

 It’s not only the hiking and cycling that attract visitors to Hardangervidda every year.
 The national park has several experiences and activities to offer visitors big or small.